Information, guides and resources to help make powering your home more affordable.

 If you are just looking to add solar panels to your existing system, nowadays the most cost-effective option is often just to add a second solar energy system to your property that sits side-by-side with your current system.

-Be aware that upgrading your system with more panels or energy storage may also result in losing your current feed-in tariff, and the requirements for adding panels or energy storage may differ from state to state.
-A ZEN Energy consultant will be able to take you through these requirements and guide you down the best path.
+Be aware that upgrading your system with more panels or battery storage may also result in losing your current feed-in tariff, and the requirements for adding panels or battery storage may differ from state to state.
+Our consultants will be able to take you through these requirements and guide you down the best path.

 The time it takes to have your solution installed and up and running will depend on a few factors like the size of your system, and how long your energy provider takes to arrange any necessary meter alterations and your grid connection.

 ZEN Energy will help you with all necessary paperwork and arrange the required applications for your solution, but unfortunately we cannot control how long your energy provider takes to carry out their work and have you up and running.
 We will however keep you in the loop regarding the progress of your solution and any holdups along the way.
 The ZEN installation itself will typically take up to one day for a residential size system.

 In most circumstances, a property will be suitable for a solar system – it will just be a case of determining how it is best installed on your property and the benefits it will provide.

 Determining these details will depend on several factors, such as the orientation and space available on your roof, any shading on the space available, the state and age of your switchboard, and your electricity usage patterns.